 IDs!
 If you plan to drink than this is just as important as your wristband is.
 For festivals that have non-transferable tickets, sometimes security will cross check your ticket and ID.
 Plus, it’s just a good thing to have on you at all times.
 Better safe than sorry.

-No matter which music festival you choose to go to, wearing a pair of stylish sunnies is definitely a must have.
-It will help pull your festival outfit together and shield your eyes from the sun and any dust or wind that may be in the air.
-Even on a cloudy day, the sun may be shining a bit too bright.
+No matter which music festival you go to, a pair of stylish sunnies is a must have.
+Sunnies will help pull your festival outfit together and shield your eyes from the sun, dust, and wind.
+Even on a cloudy day, the sun can be glaring.

 Baby wipes, toilet paper or Kleenex

-Let’s face it, this is probably one of the last things on your mind but trust me, you’ll thank me later.
+This is probably one of the last things on your mind but trust me, you’ll thank me later.
 Think you’ll be able to survive the portapotties?
-At the end of the day when you’re dirty and tired and most likely dehydrated, going into a stinky, smelly portapotty without any wipes is the last thinkg you will want to do.
+At the end of the day when you’re dirty and tired, and most likely dehydrated, going into a stinky, smelly portapotty without any wipes is the last thing you will want to do.
 Guarantee it.
-So do yourself a favor and make this moment just a little bit more bearable by bringing along some toilet paper.
+So do yourself a favor and make this moment just a little bit more bearable with some toilet paper.

-This goes without saying but if you are a girl, running around a musical festival with runny and blotchy makeup is extremely frustrating.
-So grab a couple of oil blotting sheets to stuff into your bag.
+This goes without saying but if you are a girl, running around a musical festival with runny and blotchy makeup is so frustrating.
+But a couple of oil blotting sheets will instantly clear up the sweaty mess and help keep your face from breaking out later.
 They’re super cheap and take up very little space.